ZOC Online Help Topic:

 Secure Shell (SSH) → Create SSH Public/Private Key Files

-This function lets you create authentication files to identify you with hosts that offer public/private key file authentication.
+The 'SSH Create Public/Private Key Pair' window lets you create authentication files to identify you with hosts that offer public/private key file authentication.

-The passphrase is a word or short sentence which is used to protect the key in order do avoid that someone who gets hold of your private key file can use the key to log on with your accounts.
+The passphrase is a word or a short sentence which is used to protect the key in order do avoid that someone who gets hold of your private key file can use the key to log on with your accounts.

 After the keys are created, they are stored in two files, where the public part of the key ends with the extension .pub.
-The public part needs to be transferred to your SSH server were it is usually appended to authorized_keys file in the ~/.ssh directory.
-The private key will need to remain in ZOC's SSH directory.

 With ZOC this can be done on a Unix/Linux host using the following way: